-Where to Stay Near Florissant Fossil Beds National Monument: There are a few vacation rentals near the National Monument including the Cougar Chalet, and this Log Cabin with Mountain Views.
+Where to Stay Near Florissant Fossil Beds National Monument: There are a few vacation rentals near the National Monument including the Little Bear Retreat, and this Log Cabin with Mountain Views.
 There is no camping within the park, but Riverside Campground isn’t too far.

 9. Carbondale and Penny Hot Springs

 Carbondale is a pretty mountain town that is just twenty minutes down the road from Glenwood Springs, but it doesn’t get half as many visitors.

 Carbondale is an adventure town, and there are plenty of adventure activities in the beautiful wilderness around town including mountain biking, kayaking, and world-class fly-fishing.
 In winter, there is excellent cross-country skiing.

 In the town itself, there are attractive historic buildings, a number of fantastic restaurants and breweries, and a couple of museums if you are interested in the area’s history.

 But my favorite thing to do in Carbondale is actually just outside of town – Penny Hot Springs.